ShiiiivanshSingh/My-Mental-Health-Is-Cooked/README.md

 ## Introduction

 This project aims to provide users with accessible tools and information to manage their mental health effectively.
-Mental health is a crucial aspect of our overall well-being, and with _My Mental Health Is Cooked_, we're here to offer support and resources.
+Mental health is a crucial aspect of our overall well-being, and with _ThriveSpace_, we're here to offer support and resources.

 ## Features